detect online job scams

 It is always common for people to look at those that have fallen victim to online scams with contempt.
 And as those whom their greed has caught up with.
 But the fact remains that online scammers today targets your needs and interest more than they target your greed.

 Having that mindset that those that fall victim to online scams are the greedy ones will make you more vulnerable today to online scammers than ever.
+The salary does not have to be abnormally high for it to be a scam.

-Online scammers today blend themselves in the market and play the same role as legit businesses do to get their victims.
-They also do their market survey; research on their bait company employment processes; and know the current salary scale for the jobs they want to offer you and of the company they want to impersonate or create.
+Therefore, they also do their market survey, do research on their bait company employment processes, and know the current salary scale for the jobs they want to offer you and of the company they want to impersonate or create.

 Therefore, before you conclude that online scams only work on the greedy ones, it is time you start reconsidering that assumption and start embracing cybersecurity knowledge.